moonbucks/dim_solver/README.md

 - num_embd= embedding size
 - block_size= sequence length
 - opt_ar1= when the last AR is hidden
-- opt_ar0= when inner layers are hidden
+- opt_ar0= when inner ARs are hidden